 Summer weather in Portugal

-Tip: If you plan to do much in the way of sightseeing in summer, try to organise your itinerary so that you are in air conditioned museums, or at least places with shade, during the heat of the day (3-5 pm is usually the hottest).
+Tip: If you plan to do much sightseeing in summer, try to organise your itinerary so that you are in air conditioned museums, or at least places with shade, during the heat of the day (3-5 pm is usually the hottest).

 Summer events in Portugal

 June is a very active month, especially in Lisbon, which is pretty much em festa, i.e. in party mode, for the whole of June with the biggest celebrations being on June 12th and 13th in honour of St. Anthony.
+E. xpect street food, music and plenty of sardines.
 Northern towns and cities, especially Porto, favour St. John with an all night party on June 23rd.

 Things to consider when travelling in Portugal in summer

 Many Portuguese emigrants take the opportunity to come back to visit friends and family in August, artificially swelling the population in some areas.
-Those Portuguese families without visitors will often go on holiday themselves during August (the Algarve and other beach destinations are favourites) and the atmosphere in cities is noticeably different and more tourist-oriented than in quieter months.
+Portuguese families will often go on holiday themselves during August so the atmosphere in cities is noticeably different and more tourist-oriented than in quieter months.

-Many independent businesses and restaurants shut up shop for a couple of weeks in August, or even the entire month, so check in advance if you have your heart set on visiting a particular establishment.
-Some restaurants prefer to take a break in early September after the summer rush has died down.
+Some independent businesses and restaurants close for a couple of weeks in August or September.
+Check opening hours in advance if you have your heart set on visiting a particular establishment.

-Mosquitoes and tiny biting flies are a nuisance so use insect repellents and bring bite cream in case you get stung.
+Mosquitoes and tiny biting flies are a nuisance so use repellent if you tend to get bitten like I do.

 Autumn in Portugal (mid September to December)